gjyotin305/astro-bento-portfolio/src/content/blog/post2.md

    - Used a **context window of 1024 tokens** and session-based memory using Redis.

 ### **4. Competitor Q/A**
-   - Giving good answers when asked questions like "Is IITB > IITJ?" or "How is Prometeo better than TechFest IITB?" so that no institution is undermined was also a task, while maintaining the user persona.
+   - Giving good answers when asked questions like "Is IITJ > IITB" or "How is Prometeo better than TechFest IITB?" so that no institution is undermined was also a task, while maintaining the user persona.

 ### **5. Huge Startup Time**
    - One Major problem, was that after usage after a long time, the model took quite some time to load.